Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ## Introduction

 When considering the purchase of a vehicle, one of the key questions that often arises is its potential resale value.
 Many buyers wonder about the factors that can influence the selling price later on.
-Understanding these factors is crucial for making informed decisions and maximizing the value of your purchase.
-This project aims to provide a comprehensive analysis of these factors.
+Understanding these factors is crucial for making informed decisions and maximizing the value of your worth buying.

+Cars are among the most commonly used modes of transportation in the USA.
+While some individuals purchase cars based on their personal preferences, others do not.
+Some individuals seek cars that align with their lifestyle, while others prioritize value and affordability, along with the potential for resale at a good price with low depreciation and liquidity.
+Today, we will explore the considerations and factors involved in purchasing a car for its worth, low depreciation, and potential for resale value.

+In this exploration of the Vehicle Sales dataset, we aim to identify the best brand-new or used cars to buy when  it comes to considering value and worth, which can be sold to dealerships or directly to buyers for a good price while minimizing depreciation.
+Factors such as model popularity, mileage, car color and age of the vehicle will be analyzed to pinpoint cars that hold their value well over time.

 ## Dataset 📊